frenchy64/clob-shell/doc/guide.md

 => ;; returns a map of all environment variables
 ```

-**source-shell**: run bash scripts and import the resulting environment variables into the closh environment
+**source-shell**: run bash scripts and import the resulting environment variables into the clob environment
 ```
 (source-shell "export ONE=42")
 => nil